DIY Divorce Coaching

 - Immediate safety concerns or domestic violence emergencies.

-- Situations where you need urgent legal advice about your rights.
+- Situations where you need urgent legal advice about your rights or court strategy.

 - Criminal matters, CPS investigations, or urgent custody crises.